 The Tokyo World Trade Center is positioned above Hamamatsucho Station which is located on the JR Yamanote Line, Keihin Tohoku Line, and is the end stop of the Tokyo Monorail.
 Alternatively, it's also directly next to Daimon Station which can be reached by the Asakusa and Oedo Subway Lines.
 Tickets are purchased from a vending machine near the Seaside Top elevator entrance on the first floor.

-Spot 4: Sakuradori Street
+Spot 4: Sakuradadori Street

-Directly south from Tokyo Tower lies Sakuradori Street.
+Directly south from Tokyo Tower lies Sakuradadori Street.
 The road points straight at the tower giving photographers the opportunity to showcase the iconic landmark amid its immediate downtown environment.
 The length of either side of the street offers many unique angles.
 There are also several crosswalks with wide enough median strips to stop and capture a shot from the center of the road.
 However, these spaces are quite small so make sure to exercise proper awareness to avoid obstructing others or putting yourself in a dangerous situation.

-Walking from Tamachi or Mita Stations to Tokyo Tower along Sakuradori takes about 30 minutes.
+Walking from Tamachi or Mita Stations to Tokyo Tower along Sakuradadori takes about 30 minutes.
 Alternatively Akabanebashi Station is located at the north end of the street near the tower.
 It could be worthwhile to walk south down the road on one side and back north toward the tower on the other.
 A similar strategy could also work starting from Tokyo Tower itself.

 Spot 5: Zojoji Temple